fuhry/linux-agent/tracing/NOTES.md

 # block trace notes
 This is a collection of scattered block trace data.

+*THIS HAS NOT BEEN UPDATED SINCE MID 2013*

 ## Relay Channels
 Block trace dumps information into userspace using relay channels. https://www.kernel.org/doc/Documentation/filesystems/relay.txt